-- An advertisement was published in the Santa Barbara Independent in both English and Spanish on October 14, 2021. - On October 11, 2021, mailed notice was provided to property owners whose property could be placed on the Historic Resources Inventory and to those who have requested mailing for Citywide projects. - ➤ On October 14, 2021, a) Gov Delivery email notice was sent to approximately 3,890 emails addresses on the Planning and Environmental Review, Planning Commission, and Historic Preservation lists in both English and Spanish; and b) and the information was shared on various social media platforms (Facebook, Twitter, etc.).
+- An advertisement was published in the Santa Barbara Independent in both English and Spanish on October 14, 2021.
+Since the matter was continued to a date specific, no additional mailing was provided. - On October 11, 2021, mailed notice was provided to property owners whose property could be placed on the Historic Resources Inventory and to those who have requested mailing for Citywide projects.
+Since the matter was continued to a date specific, no additional mailing was provided. - On October 29, 2021, a Gov Delivery email notice was sent to approximately 6,240 email addresses advising of the continuation to November 8, 2021, and information was shared on various social media platforms (Facebook, Twitter, etc.).